F4CIO/NetworkTrayIconControl/README.md

 - Windows OS (tested on Windows 11 but should work on Windows 7 and 10)
 - .Net Framework 8 (if you don't have it already installed go to here
 - 3Mb of disk space
+- Optional: for internet connectivity check to work url from .ini must be reachable